OpenNews/srccon/homepage.md

 permalink: /index.html
 ---

 <p class="big-lead">Thanks to everyone who pitched a session.
-Check out our <a href="/sessions/proposals/">proposed sessions list</a>.</p>
+Check out our <a href="/sessions/proposals/">proposed sessions list</a>, and <a href="/participation/form/">consider joining us</a>.</p>

+We are no longer accepting session proposals, but if you would like to attend SRCCON, there's still time to [tell us that you'd like to be there](/participation/form/).
 We will review all responses to our call for participation and notify everyone before the end of April.
 If invited to attend or facilitate a session, you will have the chance to purchase a ticket for $225, plus fees.

 ## Key Dates for Your Calendar

-* **April 2**: call for participation opens
+* **April 13**: call for participation closed (for session proposals)
-* **April 13**: call for participation closes
+* **April 20**: call for participation closes (for all attendees)
 * **April 30**: last day by which participants will be notified

 Curious about how it all works?
 Learn more about [sessions at SRCCON](/sessions/about) and [what it's like to attend](/participation).
 There won't be a separate ticket lottery or sale date, so if you want to come to SRCCON 2018, our call for participation is how to let us know!